 Cover with clingfilm in the bowl and refrigerate overnight.

 Line a large baking tray with greaseproof paper or non stick lining and put the wooden cheese box in the middle and arrange around it-10 balls in the inner ring and 15 on the outer.
 Leave about 1/2 a cm between each roll to allow them to double in size.
-Allow to puff up significantly-this can take up to an hour and a half sometimes.
+Allow to puff up significantly-this can take up to two hours sometimes.
 Brush with the eggwash.

 Put the cheese in the middle and bake in a preheated 180 C oven until they are gloriously burnished for 15/20 mins.